kailuowang/evolvo/README.md

 # evolvo

-*Disclaimer:* **there is no political motivation in this at all and would like to remain so.
-Please keep any politcal discussion outside repo, thanks!**
+*Disclaimer:* There is no political motivation in this at all and would like to remain so.
+Please keep any politcal discussion outside repo, thanks!

 This little program simulates the evolution within a society.
 For lack of a better term, I use `power` to represent the overall fitness of an individual in a society.